metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 Optional:

 - `preferred_during_scheduling_ignored_during_execution` (Attributes List) The scheduler will prefer to schedule pods to nodes that satisfythe affinity expressions specified by this field, but it may choosea node that violates one or more of the expressions.
-The node that ismost preferred is the one with the greatest sum of weights, i.e.for each node that meets all of the scheduling requirements (resourcerequest, requiredDuringScheduling affinity expressions, etc.),compute a sum by iterating through the elements of this field and adding'weight' to the sum if the node matches the corresponding matchExpressions; thenode(s) with the highest sum are the most preferred. (see [below for nested schema](#nestedatt--spec--processor--advanced--scheduling--affinity--pod_anti_affinity--preferred_during_scheduling_ignored_during_execution))
+The node that ismost preferred is the one with the greatest sum of weights, i.e.for each node that meets all of the scheduling requirements (resourcerequest, requiredDuringScheduling affinity expressions, etc.),compute a sum by iterating through the elements of this field and adding'weight' to the sum if the node matches the corresponding matchExpressions; thenode(s) with the highest sum are the most preferred. (see [below for nested schema](#nestedatt--spec--processor--advanced--scheduling--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution))
-- `required_during_scheduling_ignored_during_execution` (Attributes) If the affinity requirements specified by this field are not met atscheduling time, the pod will not be scheduled onto the node.If the affinity requirements specified by this field cease to be metat some point during pod execution (e.g. due to an update), the systemmay or may not try to eventually evict the pod from its node. (see [below for nested schema](#nestedatt--spec--processor--advanced--scheduling--affinity--pod_anti_affinity--required_during_scheduling_ignored_during_execution))
+- `required_during_scheduling_ignored_during_execution` (Attributes) If the affinity requirements specified by this field are not met atscheduling time, the pod will not be scheduled onto the node.If the affinity requirements specified by this field cease to be metat some point during pod execution (e.g. due to an update), the systemmay or may not try to eventually evict the pod from its node. (see [below for nested schema](#nestedatt--spec--processor--advanced--scheduling--affinity--node_affinity--required_during_scheduling_ignored_during_execution))

-<a id="nestedatt--spec--processor--advanced--scheduling--affinity--pod_anti_affinity--preferred_during_scheduling_ignored_during_execution"></a>
+<a id="nestedatt--spec--processor--advanced--scheduling--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution"></a>
-### Nested Schema for `spec.processor.advanced.scheduling.affinity.pod_anti_affinity.preferred_during_scheduling_ignored_during_execution`
+### Nested Schema for `spec.processor.advanced.scheduling.affinity.node_affinity.preferred_during_scheduling_ignored_during_execution`

 Required:

-- `preference` (Attributes) A node selector term, associated with the corresponding weight. (see [below for nested schema](#nestedatt--spec--processor--advanced--scheduling--affinity--pod_anti_affinity--required_during_scheduling_ignored_during_execution--preference))
+- `preference` (Attributes) A node selector term, associated with the corresponding weight. (see [below for nested schema](#nestedatt--spec--processor--advanced--scheduling--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution--preference))
 - `weight` (Number) Weight associated with matching the corresponding nodeSelectorTerm, in the range 1-100.

-<a id="nestedatt--spec--processor--advanced--scheduling--affinity--pod_anti_affinity--required_during_scheduling_ignored_during_execution--preference"></a>
+<a id="nestedatt--spec--processor--advanced--scheduling--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution--preference"></a>
-### Nested Schema for `spec.processor.advanced.scheduling.affinity.pod_anti_affinity.required_during_scheduling_ignored_during_execution.preference`
+### Nested Schema for `spec.processor.advanced.scheduling.affinity.node_affinity.preferred_during_scheduling_ignored_during_execution.preference`

 Optional:

-- `match_expressions` (Attributes List) A list of node selector requirements by node's labels. (see [below for nested schema](#nestedatt--spec--processor--advanced--scheduling--affinity--pod_anti_affinity--required_during_scheduling_ignored_during_execution--weight--match_expressions))
+- `match_expressions` (Attributes List) A list of node selector requirements by node's labels. (see [below for nested schema](#nestedatt--spec--processor--advanced--scheduling--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution--preference--match_expressions))
-- `match_fields` (Attributes List) A list of node selector requirements by node's fields. (see [below for nested schema](#nestedatt--spec--processor--advanced--scheduling--affinity--pod_anti_affinity--required_during_scheduling_ignored_during_execution--weight--match_fields))
+- `match_fields` (Attributes List) A list of node selector requirements by node's fields. (see [below for nested schema](#nestedatt--spec--processor--advanced--scheduling--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution--preference--match_fields))

-<a id="nestedatt--spec--processor--advanced--scheduling--affinity--pod_anti_affinity--required_during_scheduling_ignored_during_execution--weight--match_expressions"></a>
+<a id="nestedatt--spec--processor--advanced--scheduling--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution--preference--match_expressions"></a>
-### Nested Schema for `spec.processor.advanced.scheduling.affinity.pod_anti_affinity.required_during_scheduling_ignored_during_execution.weight.match_expressions`
+### Nested Schema for `spec.processor.advanced.scheduling.affinity.node_affinity.preferred_during_scheduling_ignored_during_execution.preference.match_expressions`

 Required: